 When it comes to construction projects, damages can be caused by a variety of causes, such as fires, natural disasters, and even sabotage.
 In these cases, both insurance companies and property owners need a professional to help assess the damage and its value.
 This is not the only service that a quantity surveyor provides for insurance purposes – they are also tasked with loss adjusting and risk appraisal, giving advice, and investigating bonds and sureties.
 Therefore, it’s clear to see why the expertise of a surveyor is essential in these situations.

 Advice on Contractual Disputes / Disputes Resolution

-The construction industry is widely known for its high rate of disputes.
-Dispute resolutions strategies become increasingly important as a result.
-Among the various forms of dispute resolution strategies, arbitration is the most sought after strategy in the construction industry.
-An arbitrator should have enough knowledge of the type of contracts, technicalities of the matters in dispute, and good knowledge in the arbitration proceedings.
-The vital requirement for an arbitrator is that he should be impartial to both parties.
+The construction industry is notorious for its high rate of disputes.
+As a result, dispute resolution strategies become ever more crucial.
+Among the many dispute resolution strategies, arbitration is the most sought-after approach in the construction industry.
+To be an effective arbitrator, one must possess significant knowledge of contract types, the details of the disputes, and an understanding of the arbitration process.
+Most importantly, an arbitrator must be impartial to both parties.

 Quantity Surveyors are especially well-equipped to act as arbitrators and offer insight into contractual disputes.
 This is due to their experience in arbitration proceedings, legal matters, construction industry standards, and their knowledge of construction technology, contracts, and the construction industry itself.
 QSs are particularly well-suited to handle disputes related to refusal of an Architect’s/Engineer’s instructions, disagreements over the final account amount, failure to issue certificates, time extension claims, additional loss/expense claims, and contractor employment determinations.